 Open-End Funds: Teton provides advisory services to the TETON Westwood family of funds, consisting of seven open-end funds, four of which are managed on a day-to-day basis by Teton, and three of which are sub-advised by Westwood Management Corp.
-AUM in open-end Funds were approximately \$1.6 billion at December 31, 2014, 6.7% above the \$1.5 billion of AUM at December 31, 2013.
+AUM in open-end Funds were approximately \$1.2 billion at December 31, 2015, 25.0% below the \$1.6 billion of AUM at December 31, 2014.

-On December 31, 2014, of the AUM in open-end Funds having an overall rating from Morningstar, Inc. ("Morningstar"), 89.8% ranked "five stars" or "four stars", 95.1% were ranked "three stars" or better, on an overall basis (i.e., derived from a weighted average of the performance figures associated with their three-, five-, and ten-year Morningstar Rating metrics).
+On December 31, 2015, of the AUM in open-end Funds having an overall rating from Morningstar, Inc. ("Morningstar"), 52.5% ranked "five stars" or "four stars" and 95.3% were ranked "three stars" or better on an overall basis (i.e., derived from a weighted average of the performance figures associated with their three-, five-, and ten-year Morningstar Rating metrics).
 There can be no assurance, however, that these Funds will be able to maintain such ratings or that past performance will be indicative of future results.

-At December 31, 2014, approximately 7.3% of our AUM in open-end, equity Funds had been obtained through G.distributors's direct sales relationships.
-G.distributors also sells our open-end Funds through third-party distribution programs, notably No Transaction Fee ("NTF") Programs, and has developed additional classes of shares for many of our Funds for sale through additional third-party distribution channels on a commission basis.
-At December 31, 2014, Third Party registered investment advisors accounted for approximately 70.4% of all assets in open-end Funds and NTF programs accounted for 22.3%.
+At December 31, 2015, approximately 8.2% of our AUM in open-end, equity Funds had been obtained through G.distributors's direct sales relationships.
+G.distributors also sells our open-end Funds through third-party distribution programs, notably No Transaction Fee ("NTF") Programs, and has developed additional classes of shares for all of our Funds for sale through additional third-party distribution channels on a commission basis.
+At December 31, 2015, Third Party registered investment advisors accounted for approximately 67.6% of all AUM in open-end Funds and NTF programs accounted for 24.2%.

 Separate Accounts: Beginning in 2009, we provided investment management services to separate account clients.
-At December 31, 2014, we had \$551.5 million of AUM in our separate account business, an increase of \$13.9 million, from the \$537.6 million at December 31, 2013.
+At December 31, 2015, we had \$236.7 million of AUM in our separate account business, a decrease of \$314.8 million, from the \$551.5 million at December 31, 2014.
 In general, our separate accounts will be managed to meet the specific needs and objectives of each client.
 The investment advisory agreement for our separate account clients are subject to termination by the client without penalty on 30 days' notice.